adb262/Pokemon/README.md

 - Just look at center of the frames to determine action
 - Dealing with codebook collapse now.
 Tried resetting but just collapses elsewhere.
 Might want to just focus on the center frame (only care about the char)
 - More homogeneous data
+- Emergence of no-action quantization.
+Successfully classifying when there is no action

+Create streamlit for labeling images as valid or invalid.
+Highlight spans over a low calibre preview of an entire video

+This streamlit should load in a .mp4.
+It should show the video preview in a sort of spread out "timeline".
+This timeline should be very low resolution so to allow us to view large chunks of the video at once.
+The video should not play, but rather it should just show the expanded frames.
+We should show 5 frames/second.
+The user interacts with this by dragging intervals over the spans of frames that we want to label as "valid".
+When we save the annotation, the frame indices for the valid frames are written to a .json in the directory (create if doesn't exist) f"labeled_frames/{video_name_without.mp4}.json".
+The structure of the json is a list of lists, where each list represents a chunk of viable frames.

+Some thoughts:
+- Because the videos can be very long, we likely want to stream chunks of it in.
+We will not be able to show every single frame at once, and should just show windows.
+We need to be able to label large chunks of the video at once so that it is simple to go through many very large videos.